-When booking a pregnancy package, make sure you tell our spa advisors what term of pregnancy you are in.
-This is essential to help us find you the most appropriate spa treatments for mother and bump.
-Massages permitted tend to be more restricted in the first three months and the last term of pregnancy before the birth.
+When booking a pregnancy package, make sure you tell our spa advisors how far along you are.
+This is essential to help us find you the most appropriate spa treatments.
+For example, the types of massage you can enjoy are more restricted in the first three months and during the last term.

 Book your package at one of SpaSeekers’ ‘plus size’ spas.
 These specifically cater for larger people, making them ideally suited to women in the later stages of pregnancy.
-Although all spas that offer spa treatments will meet your needs, our plus size venues are committed to providing you with broader massage beds, wider dining chairs, XXL dressing gowns, larger showers and other creature comforts.
+Although all spas that offer treatments should be equipped to meet your needs, our plus size venues are committed to providing broader massage beds, wider dining chairs, XXL dressing gowns, larger showers and other creature comforts.

-A spa that offers pregnancy treatments will automatically provide you with support cushions such as special wedges for under the knees and to slightly elevate the legs (elevation helps drain white blood cells, to reduce swelling).
+A spa that offers pregnancy treatments will automatically provide you with support cushions, such as special wedges for under the knees and to slightly elevate the legs (elevation helps drain white blood cells, to reduce swelling).
 You may be offered large pillows to cuddle or even a big beanbag to lie on.
 If you want extra pillows, just ask your spa therapist.
 After all, your comfort and safety should be the spa’s priority.

-If your therapist massages your legs with oil, ensure she wipes off all traces of it from the soles of your feet.
+If your therapist massages your legs with oil, ensure she wipes off all traces from the soles of your feet.
 You want to avoid all possibility of slipping on the floor when you step down from the massage table or walk around the spa (most spa slippers tend to be smooth-soled).
-To minimise the chance of slipping on wet areas, feel free to bring your own rubber-grip flipflops or clean indoor Crocs to the spa.
+To minimise the chance of slipping on wet areas, you could bring your own rubber-grip flipflops or clean indoor Crocs to the spa.

 If you have a favourite organic massage oil that you’d prefer your therapist to use during a massage treatment, feel free to bring it along.
-In the winter months, some therapists very gently warm their massage oils, so it’s best to let your therapist know at least half an hour in advance of the treatment that you would prefer to use your own.
+In the winter months, some therapists gently warm their massage oils, so it’s best to let your therapist know at least half an hour in advance of the treatment that you would prefer to use your own.

 If frequent trips to the bathroom are an issue, when booking a treatment, request a therapy room closer to facilities so you’ll have less far to walk, enabling you to maximise your treatment time.